Type 2 diabetes occurs mainly in people aged over 40. The first-line treatment is diet, weight control and physical activity.

 The reason why you make a lot of urine and become thirsty is that if your blood sugar (glucose) rises too high (because insulin is not doing its job) the excess sugar leaks into your urine.
 This pulls out extra water through the kidneys.

 A simple dipstick test may detect sugar (glucose) in a sample of urine.
-However, this is not enough to make a definite diagnosis of diabetes.
+However, this is not enough to make a definite diagnosis of type 2 diabetes.
 Therefore, a blood test called HbA1c is needed to make the diagnosis.
 The blood test detects the level of glucose in your blood.
-If the glucose level is high then it will confirm that you have diabetes.
+If the glucose level is high then it will confirm that you have type 2 diabetes.

 Some people have to have two samples of blood taken and may be asked to fast.
 (Fasting means having nothing to eat or drink, other than water, from midnight before the blood test is performed.)